 In May 2013, the Euga Male Voice Choir attended the Sixth Cornwall International Male Voice Choral Festival and was awarded first prize in the 40 Voices and Under category in the international singing competition.
 A year later, Euga was honored to represent Finland in Vienna by performing in the ‘Europe Sings!’ concert organized by the European Broadcasting Union and the Austrian National Broadcasting Company.
 In April 2015, Euga won the VI International Leevi Madetoja Male Choir Competition in Tampere, Finland, and in January 2016, Euga gave a concert with the German-Nordic Youth Philharmonic at the Berliner Philharmonie.
 In the summer of 2018 Euga won the Grand Prix award in the international Bratislava Choir Festival where Euga competed in two categories (sacral music and male voice music).
 Euga’s first CD, Ex Hibernis, contains Christmas music and was released in the year 2015.

 The Euga Male Voice Choir is conducted by Visa Yrjölä (b.
 1992).
 He received his Master of Music degree in choral conducting from the Sibelius Academy (University of the Arts, Helsinki) in 2018.
 He has also done exchange studies at the University of Music and Performing Arts, Vienna.
-Besides the artistic leadership of the Euga Male Voice Choir, he conducts the award-winning Kaamos Chamber Choir and the Vantaan Laulu male voice choir.
-In January of 2018 he will also start as the artistic director of the Helsinki Academic Male Choir KYL.
-Yrjölä has attended several masterclasses organized by Tenso, The European Network for Professional Chamber Choirs, working with Cappella Amsterdam, the Helsinki Chamber Choir, the Netherlands Chamber Choir and the Slovenian Philharmonic Choir and the Croatian Radiotelevision Choir.
+Besides the artistic leadership of the Euga Male Voice Choir, he conducts two award-winning groups, the Kaamos Chamber Choir and the Helsinki Academic Male Choir KYL.
+Yrjölä has attended several masterclasses organized by Tenso, The European Network for Professional Chamber Choirs, working with Cappella Amsterdam, the Helsinki Chamber Choir, the Netherlands Chamber Choir, the Slovenian Philharmonic Choir and the Croatian Radiotelevision Choir.
 In 2013, the Tampere Vocal Music Festival awarded Visa Yrjölä a special prize for a young and promising conductor, and in June 2018 he was awarded the best conductor’s prize at the Bratislava Choir Festival.